What Is a Professional LLC (PLLC) & Should You Form One?

 Can a PLLC File as a Partnership?

-Yes.
-A professional limited liability company can file as a limited liability partnership, provided that it has more than one member.
+A PLLC can file as a partnership if it has two or more members.
+The Internal Revenue Service acknowledges this option and can be a legitimate tax choice for qualified PLLCs.
 Each licensed professional has to report their income on a personal tax return.

 Can a PLLC Have Employees?

 A PLLC can have employees, as it is a legitimate business structure that allows licensed professionals to work together while enjoying limited liability.
 Hiring employees in a PLLC can aid in the smooth operation of the practice and enhance service offerings, promoting growth and efficiency within the organization.

 Establishing a Professional LLC can offer several advantages for your business.